RossiAndrea/django-statistics-and-errors/README.md

 intercept requests and return responses.
 Putting the debug toolbar middleware *after* the Flatpage middleware, for example, means the toolbar will not show up on flatpages.

+### Beware:

+The middleware provides its own url parsing rules.
+Do not add inclusion to the app's url configuration to your own ROOT_URLCONF or very bad things gonna happen!
+Among others infinite loops on url parsing for each rule defined after the inclusion of 'statistics_errors.urls' and, if you configured django for sending errors to your email while DEBUG=False, a lot of spam.

 ## Usage